crate/tsperf/tsperf/write/README.md

 ### Single Type of Edge

 We want to simulate two factories each with ten lines and each line with five sensors.
-The sensor measures three metrics:
+The sensor measures three readings:
 + speed (float) in m/s
 + temperature (float) in °C
 + vibration (bool) above or below threshold